sjbennett123/polarlarp/content/_index.md

 [PC INFORMATION CLICK HERE]({{< ref "/pc_information" >}})
 ## **Writing**

 - Use the standard writeup format that we all are using for your writeups.
-Templastes are HERE.
+Templates are HERE.
 - People will review your work.
 Before you send it over to them, look at our TIPS page to make sure it's a good process for you and for them.
 - When reviewing someone's work make sure you follow our TIPS page while doing it.
 Remember they tried their best.
 - Once you are confident with your work we will ingest it into the website get it printed up.